Playboard

 Castling

-Castling is legal only if:
+Castling is only allowed when:

 • There are no pieces between them